 New Worlds | La Turquie

 Amid the glitter and pomp of the French court, Lully, Rameau and their contemporaries looked East.
-Peter Whelan directs the Academy of Ancient Music, as West Road Concert Hall becomes the Palace of Versailles.
+Paolo Zanzu* directs the Academy of Ancient Music, as the concert hall becomes the Palace of Versailles.

 Swagger, splendour and imaginations running wild.
 At the court of the Sun King and his successors, no-one doubted that the world revolved around Versailles.
 Or that the court composers would bring all nations to pay homage – musically, at least.
 Lully, Rameau, Delalande and Campra evoke the world of the Ottoman Empire from a very French perspective.